 “When our bodies breathing rhythm changes to a calm controlled breathing rate it helps to calm our stress system response.
 There are some great apps out there that can be downloaded to help with learning breathing and mindfulness techniques,” she added.

-To speak to a BACP counsellor or psychotherapist, visit our Find a Therapist Directory.
+To speak to a BACP counsellor or psychotherapist about stress, search our Therapist directory.